Mary Millington: Last years and death

-Millington had suffered from neurosis and depression, which was exacerbated by her cocaine habit.
-Her mother's death at age 62 on 17 May 1976, after over 10 years of battling cancer, also affected her deeply, and her behaviour became unpredictable, which led to her breaking up with Sullivan.
-In March 1978 she ceased to work in Sullivan's Whitehouse sex shop in Norbury and opened her own in Tooting called Mary Millington's International Sex Centre.
-She began to spend more time working in her own sex shop, selling illegal material.
+Millington had suffered from neurosis and depression, which were exacerbated by her cocaine habit.
+Her mother's death at age 62 on 17 May 1976, after over 10 years with cancer, also affected her deeply, and her behaviour became unpredictable, which led to her breaking up with Sullivan.
+In March 1978, she ceased to work in Sullivan's Whitehouse sex shop in Norbury and opened her own in Tooting, also in South London, called Mary Millington's International Sex Centre.
+She began to spend more time working in her own shop, selling illegal material.
 The shop was raided by the police on numerous occasions, and she claimed the police threatened her and forced her to pay protection money.

-In the past she had publicly criticised police raids on sex shops and published the addresses and telephone numbers of Scotland Yard, the Director of Public Prosecutions and Members of Parliament in her magazines.
+In the past, she had publicly criticised police raids on sex shops and published the addresses and telephone numbers of Scotland Yard, the Director of Public Prosecutions and Members of Parliament in her magazines.
 Her life began a downward spiral into drug use and depression following the raids on her shop.
 A few months prior to her death, she had received a large tax bill which she was unable to pay.
-Her kleptomania became more pronounced in the last year of her life, with arrests for shoplifting in June 1979, and again for stealing a necklace the day before her death.
+Her kleptomania became more pronounced in the last year of her life, with arrests for shoplifting in June 1979 and again for stealing a necklace on 18 August 1979, which was the day before her death.